ArrowM/Queue-Bot/README.md

 2. **Create a Queue.** Create a queue with `/queues add`.
 You can create as many queues as you want.
 3. **Add Members.** Members can join by clicking the 'Join' button beneath queue displays, `/join`, or by entering an integrated voice channel.
 Admins may enqueue users with `/members add`.
 4. **Pull Members.** Members can be pulled by admins by clicking the 'Pull' button under beneath queue displays or via `/pull`.
-5. **Explore other commands** `/help general` explains how to join and leave queues. `/help admin` explains how admins can manage queues.
+5. **Explore other commands.** `/help general` explains how to join and leave queues. `/help admin` explains how admins can manage queues.

 ## Demo